-- Cash is maintained by banks that are regulated by RBI and they are also empanelled by NSE Clearing wherein annual review of eligibility of banks is done to ensure their creditworthiness.
+- Cash is maintained by banks that are regulated by RBI and they are also empanelled by NSE Clearing as per the eligibility criteria provided by SEBI.
 NSE Clearing has well-defined and comprehensive criteria for empanelment of banks.
 These criteria include both financial (minimum net worth requirement, track record of profitability, minimum capital adequacy, cap on NPAs etc.) and operational (high level of automation, electronic funds transfer capability, participation in RTGS etc.) parameters.
 Legal agreements with empaneled banks ensure that NSE Clearing is indemnified in case of any operational failures related to systems, hardware, software; backups etc. that may result in potential losses from fall in NSE Clearing's service levels. - The bank guarantees deposited by members as collateral are held by NSE Clearing in its own custody.
-The bank fixed deposits deposited by members as collateral are held either by NSE Clearing or by its empanelled custodians.. - Securities are either pledged through custodians or pledged/re-pledged through depositories.
+The bank fixed deposits deposited by members as collateral are held by NSE Clearing. - Securities are pledged/re-pledged by clearing members under the pledge repledge mechanism provided by SEBI and routed through depositories.